 A practical look at how to improve productivity and capacity

 The theory of constraints looks at all the weaknesses within an organization and strategizes on how to improve upon them.
+Angela Corriero had an opportunity to interview Mr. Kato, former Managing Director of Toyota Motor Corporation.
 During our discussion with Mr. Kato, he directed us to this question:

 Eliminate constraints to ensure smooth flow.